nakardo/ATableView/README.md

 If not, you should be good with the examples included here and the demo project.

+## Updates

+Documentation is a little outdated, please use it only for reference and stay close to the examples included on the demo project.
+Feel free to submit a bug if you find any issues using it.

 ## How to use it

 ### Creating tables